-ADD: C-64, OKHLA INDUSTRIAL AREA PHASE-I NEW DELHI 110020 Schedules forming part of the standalone financial statements a Remeasurement cost of net defined liability
+ADD: C-64, OKHLA INDUSTRIAL AREA PHASE-I NEW DELHI 110020 Schedules forming part of the standalone financial statements

 Foot Note to the Reconciliations

 Both under Indian GAAP and Ind AS, the Company recognised costs related to its post-employment defined benefit plan on an actuarial basis.
 Under Indian GAAP, the entire cost, including actuarial gains and losses, are charged to profit or loss.
 Under Ind AS, remeasurements comprising of actuarial gains and losses, the effect of the asset ceiling, excluding amounts included in net interest on the net defined benefit liability and the return on plan assets excluding amounts included in net interest on the net defined benefit liability are recognised immediately in the balance sheet with a corresponding debit or credit to retained earnings through OCI: